 Greyhound Lovers of Hamilton-Wentworth has rehomed over 600 greyhounds in the last 20 years.
 They are a non-profit group that collaborates with many Greyhound adoption groups in the United States to provide suitable homes for retired racing Greyhounds in Ontario.

 For around two weeks, all dogs coming from United States racetracks are housed in foster care to help them learn the basics of living with a family.
-In addition, foster parents will have a better understanding of the dog and its requirements, enabling them to find a suitable adopter.
+In addition, foster parents will gain a better understanding of the dog and its requirements, enabling them to find a suitable adopter.

 GLOHW – Greyhound Lovers of Hamilton-Wentworth Details